Musicking Communities Symposium Schedule

 Biography

-Esther Viola Kurtz is an assistant professor of ethnomusicology in the department of music, and faculty affiliate with the department of African and African-American studies at Washington University in St. Louis.
+Esther Viola Kurtz is an assistant professor of ethnomusicology in the department of music and faculty affiliate with the department of African and African-American studies at Washington University in St. Louis.
 Her research explores African diasporic music and dance practices as sites where practitioners cultivate knowledge for contesting injustice and transforming their worlds.
-Her book, A Beautiful Fight: The Racial Politics of Capoeira in Backland Bahia (2025), is published by the University of Michigan Press on the Music and Social Justice series.
-The ethnographic study examines Black and white practitioners’ experiences of capoeira’s spirituality and politics and complicates notions that participation fosters cross-racial solidarity.
+Her book, A Beautiful Fight: The Racial Politics of Capoeira in Backland Bahia (University of Michigan Press, 2025), is an ethnographic study that examines Black and white practitioners’ understandings of capoeira’s spirituality and politics and complicates notions that participation fosters cross-racial solidarity.
 Her new project explores how jazz musicians in St. Louis resist racial capitalism and define alternative value systems.
 Esther has published in journals such as Ethnomusicology, Journal of the Society for American Music, Women & Music, and Conversations Across the Field of Dance Studies.

 The Making of a Musical Precariat: The Civic Orchestra of Chicago and the Stratification of Community Outreach